-In this Pandas tutorial, we will go through the steps on how to use Pandas read_html method for scraping data from HTML.
+In this Pandas tutorial, we will go through the steps of how to use Pandas read_html method for scraping data from HTML tables.
 First, in the simplest example, we are going to use Pandas to read HTML from a string.
-Second, we are going to go through a couple of examples in which we scrape data from Wikipedia tables with Pandas read_html.
+Second, we will go through a couple of examples in which we scrape data from Wikipedia tables with Pandas read_html.
 In a previous post, about exploratory data analysis in Python, we also used Pandas to read data from HTML tables.

 Import Data in Python

 When starting off learning Python and Pandas, for data analysis and visualization, we usually start practicing importing data.
 In previous posts, we have learned that we can type in values directly in Python (e.g., creating a Pandas dataframe from a Python dictionary or converting a NumPy array).

 However, it is, of course, more common to obtain data by importing it from available sources.
 Now, this most commonly done by reading data from a CSV file or Excel files.
 For instance, to import data from a .csv file we can use Pandas read_csv method.
 Here’s a quick example of how to but make sure to check the blog post about the topic for more information.

 import pandas as pd df = pd.read_csv('CSVFILE.csv')Code language: Python (python)

 Now, the above method is only useful when we already have data in a comfortable format such as csv or JSON (see the post about how to parse JSON files with Python and Pandas).

 Most of us use Wikipedia to learn information about subjects that interest us.
 Additionally, these Wikipedia articles often contain HTML tables.